jrviz/Zehnder-Q-ESPHome/README.md

 From the folder with the downloaded files, copy in the the folders "boards" and "packages" into the top level of esphome

+## Editing board file to remove compile error

 Click on the boards folder and select the file **m5stack-atoms3.yml**.

-Edit line 41 of the file to put a # (comment out) at the start of the line (this is to avoid a compile error for a depracated feature)
+Edit line 41 of the file to put a # (comment out) at the start of the line (this is to avoid a compile error for a feature not supported in the latest idf framework)

 ![Board Edit](./images/boardedit.png)

-### Project build files files
+### Project build files

 At this point you can copy in **zehnder-comfoair-q-m5stack-atoms3.dashboard.yml** and **zehnder-comfoair-q-m5stack-atoms3.yml** from the Yoziru files and follow the instructions on secrets.yaml on the Yoziru gitlab pages (which are the same as below).
 You can then jump down to **Prepare Image for AtomS3 Lite** This approach puts two files in the ERSPHome dashboard and the one to Validate/Install from is the dashboard file.